0xC0ba1t/Link16CPU/README.md

 # Link16CPU
 Disclaimer: This processor is currently under development so the code is not available.
 <br />
-Aerilog, Python, Assembly and Makefile 16-bit Multi Core Processor
+Verilog, Python, Assembly and Makefile 16-bit Multi Core Processor
 <br />
 This is a multi-core embedded processor.
 There are a 16 RISC cores, each with a small chunk of local memory and a shared global memory area.
 Documentation is in the wiki (https://github.com/AdityaCyberSafe/Link16CPU/wiki).
 <br />